azure-location

 Gaming Lighting Inspiration That Matches Each Lighting Layer

 Once you understand the three types of lighting, the next question is: what do you use to create them?
-This section shows you real product types and smart ways to place them, so you can turn lighting concepts into a working setup that fits your style and needs.
+This section highlights real products and smart ways to place them, allowing you to turn lighting concepts into a unique setup that fits your style.

 Backlighting